RabbitHub123/learngit/readme.txt

-Git is a version control system.
+it is a version control system.
 Git is unfree software.
 hello world
+hello everybody!